What My Elementary School Child is Like in the Morning

 Using a Checklist for a More Effective Morning Routine

-She woke up, trudged to the table and slumped down by the empty bowl (I set as much out the night before as I can).
+She woke up, trudged to the table, and slumped down by the empty bowl (I set as much out the night before as I can).
 I could tell she read it because she moaned, “I need a pen.”
 Chuckling to myself (I am a morning person) I handed her one.
-She set it beside the paper, ate her breakfast and checked off that part of the list.
+She set it beside the paper, ate her breakfast, and checked off that part of the list.

-Then, she went to the bathroom and brushed her hair and her own teeth, ran to the sheet and checked off that line.
-Continuing though the list, she didn’t once need a verbal reminder or fuss about any step.
+Then, she went to the bathroom and brushed her hair and her own teeth, ran to the sheet, and checked off that line.
+Continuing through the list, she didn’t once need a verbal reminder or fuss about any step.
 It was AMAZING!
-She was ready and waiting at the door at 7:00 while I put her brothers shoes on.
-In her sweetest voice, she asked, “Would you please laminate the list so I can use it again tomorrow?”
+She was ready and waiting at the door at 7:00 while I put her brother’s shoes on.

 Admittedly, our list isn’t the prettiest, but I think that is what makes it special!
 She has used it consistently for a week with absolutely no complaints.
 As we get better in our routines, I believe that she will rely less on the list, but it is laminated for her – just in case.

-If your weekdays out the door routines are stressful – take time to think about what you can do to make them go smoother this weekend.
+If your weekdays out-the-door routines are stressful – take time to think about what you can do to make them go smoother this weekend.
 You could make a picture list for a non-reader, set clothing choices out the night before, write down a breakfast menu for the week, or even write a special message on your fridge to keep you in a positive mood.

-Sometimes a little preparation on parents part makes a world of difference.
-Now is the time for PARENTING WITH PURPOSE!
+Sometimes a little preparation on parents’ part makes a world of difference.

 UPDATE: We have now used this morning checklist for 2 weeks.
 I have no idea what I did without it.
 Although all of our morning routines are a little different – I made a prettier version to share!